Navigating Beyond Toxic Charity: Guiding Organizations to True Independence

 Ever Heard of Toxic Charity?
 It’s When Helping Becomes the Problem

 “Toxic Charity,” a term popularized by Robert D. Lupton in his seminal book Toxic Charity: How Churches and Charities Hurt Those They Help (And How to Reverse It), sheds light on the unintended consequences of misdirected benevolence.
-Though Lupton focuses on the realm of non-profit organizations and charitable giving, the core principles resonate deeply with the dynamics of organizational development in the business sector.
+Though Lupton focuses on the realm of non-profit organizations and charitable giving, the core principles resonate deeply with the dynamics of organizational development in every field.
+No matter if business or families.

 1. Appreciation: We love to help and support (a first time) and it is received with appreciation.